JhonoBrine/REMEMBERMate/README.md

 >The said application will be developed by two persons.

 # Developers
-Jhon Lorenz E. Pabroa / pabroajhon@gmail.com << You can contact me here.
-Rey Mar Segalle
+Jhon Lorenz E. Pabroa and Rey Mar Segalle

 Currently, it is still in the works, as I am still learning how to code using Java in Android Studio.